STRIDES/NIHCloudLabAzure/docs/Create_Custom_Role_AzureHPC.md

 # Assign Custom Role to VMs Managed Identity at the subscription level

-Preqrequisite: Azure Cycle Cloud Virtual Machine deployed and configured(VM)
+Preqrequisite: Azure Cycle Cloud Virtual Machine deployed and configured(VM) and Custom role created

 Navigate to the Azure CycleCloud VM